ANDALUCÍA - CÁDIZ- JEREZ DE LA FRONTERA - BODEGAS PEDRO DOMECQ

 The tour takes one and a half hours and culminates in a tasting, with a brief stop at the shop.

-The premises housing the bodega itself, is beautiful. with an immaculate garden and courtyard and can be hired out as a wedding venue.
-It was easy to find in the old part of the town and you are made to feel very welcome by the staff.
+The premises housing the bodega itself are beautiful.
+It has an immaculate garden and courtyard that can be used as a wedding venue.
+It was easy to find in the old part of the town, and the staff made you feel very welcome.

 Wonderful old trees.

-Harveys Bristol Cream (a blend of fino, amontillado, oloroso and PX) was blended in Bristol, England, by the Harvey family (who never actually lived in Jerez) but, hence the name.
-It is said, the best way to have Bristol Cream is to have it chilled with two slices of orange and ice, unlike Grand Mothers who keep it in the cupboard for Christmas :-)
+Harveys Bristol Cream (a blend of fino, amontillado, oloroso and PX) was blended in Bristol, England, by the Harvey family (who never actually lived in Jerez), hence the name.
+It is said the best way to have Bristol Cream is to have it chilled with two slices of orange and ice, unlike Grand Mothers who keep it in the cupboard for Christmas :-)

-Brandy was discovered, when 500 barrels of pure white spirit was left unsold for five years.
-When tasted later, they discovered it had taken colour from the wood, it tasted rather fine (with less alcohol content) and had turned into this new drink which they initally called, cognac, then brandy, to distance it from the French version!
+Brandy was discovered when 500 barrels of pure white spirit were left unsold for five years.
+When tasted later, they discovered it had taken colour from the wood, tasted rather fine (with less alcohol content) and had turned into this new drink, which they initially called cognac, then brandy, to distance it from the French version!

-The Terry Family were originally from Ireland and went to El Puerto de Santa Maria where they became destitute and ignored, eventually, coming to be looked after by local fisherman.
-Out of gratitude for this, once they became rich, they covered their bottles with fishermen’s nets, which is still part of the branding today.
+The Terry Family was originally from Ireland and moved to El Puerto de Santa Maria.
+There, they became destitute and ignored, eventually being cared for by local fishermen.
+Out of gratitude for this, they covered their bottles with fishermen’s nets once they became wealthy, which is still part of the branding today.

-There are many of the (always of American oak) barrels, which have been signed by famous people, like, Bo Derek.
+Many of the barrels (always made of American oak) have been signed by famous people like Bo Derek.

 Seve Ballesteros

-When the barrels are around 70 years old they are sold to Scottish whisky makers, who believe, the sherry stained wood adds flavour to the whisky, so nothing is really wasted.
+When the barrels are around 70 years old, they are sold to Scottish whisky makers, who believe the sherry-stained wood adds flavour to the whisky, so nothing is wasted.

-Famous people used to have their own casks, like the Duke of Wellington.
+Famous people like the Duke of Wellington used to have their own casks.

 King George V